$5,595 | Completing Grades 6–8

 Head into the rural countryside near Turrialba to work on meaningful service projects alongside local residents.
 Depending on the needs of the community, our work might include building small structures, compost systems, or helping with gardening and recycling efforts.

 In between projects, we hike, play games, and hang out with local kids.
-Nights are spent camping and sharing meals prepared with help from our Costa Rican hosts.
+Nights are spent together as a group, sharing meals prepared with help from our Costa Rican hosts.

 Day 8: Whitewater Rafting Adventure